hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 functional analogue for a creature which does not have conscious experience?
-Naturally, such a creature would need to have enough cognitive machinery to *simulate* consciousness, and one might ask how this could be possible if it did not have conscious experience to begin with.
+Naturally, such a creature would need to have enough cognitive machinery to *simulate* consciousness, and one might ask how this could be possible if it was not self-aware to begin with.
 I will explore some possibilities in Part II, but if such an analogue exists, even in principle, it would answer Daniel Dennett's mocking rejoinder to Nagel, "What is it like for there to be something it is